I want to open the app “qdirstat” via http(s)://qdirstat.fritz.box by exposing local.

 Something like tipi.lan suits better but you can use whatever pleases you as long as you are managing your DNS.

 * NB : managing your own DHCP is not mandatory because you can still edit the DNS settings separately on your devices.
+You will have a better control over it but if your Adguard or PiHole encounter a problem it will cause more troubles.

 Anyway, it’s a matter of choice, I suggest trying different things and decide what suits you better.